shawnthompson/resume/README.md

 *   Setting Up PHP 5 for Windows with Apache or IIS
 *   Windows 7 Essential Training

+### Other training sessions

+*   The ‘Web Accessibility Standard for the Government of Canada’ course (3 days – Canada School of the Public Service (CSPS)
+*   WCAG 2.0 Assessment Methodology (ESDC in-house training)
+*   An overview of Assistive Technologies (AT) and how they are used (ESDC in-house training)

 ## Additional professional activities

 *   Assisted in organizing the a11yMTL 2014 Unconference - November 2014
 *   Presented at the a11yMTL 2014 Unconference on the subject of using semantic HTML elements to mark up a web page for accessibility - November 2014
-*   Animated a learning [session about Jekyll and Github pages](http://wet-boew.github.io/codefest/sessions-en.html%23shawnt-session-title) at CodeFest 2014. - August 2014
+*   Animated a learning session about Jekyll and Github pages at CodeFest 3 - August 2014
+*   Animated a learning sessions about _gh-pages on Github.com_ and _Sublime Text 3_ at CodeFest 4 - February 2016
 *   Participate in monthly HTML5, JavaScript and Montreal Developers user group functions to discuss advancements in each related topic - Ongoing

 ## Volunteer experience